⚡ Power meets precision — never guess your charge again!

-This 2-pack 240W USB-C Power Meter Tester features a real-time LED display for wattage, voltage, and amperage, supports ultra-fast 40 Gbps data transfer, and is universally compatible with all USB-C devices including the latest iPhone 15/16 and MacBook models.
-Compact and driver-free, it’s the essential tool for professionals who demand optimal charging and data performance on the go.
+This 2-pack 240W USB-C Power Meter Tester features a real-time LED display that tracks wattage, voltage, and amperage, ensuring optimal charging and device health.
+With ultra-fast 40 Gbps data transfer and universal compatibility across all USB-C devices—including the latest iPhone 15/16 and MacBook models—this compact, plug-and-play adapter is a must-have for tech-savvy professionals who demand efficiency and reliability on the go.

 | ASIN | B0D8PJ46WV |